The ‘E-ACT Passport’ is a unique curriculum designed exclusively for our children in E-ACT Academies.

 As your child becomes a confident reader and writer, our literacy provision will change with them, challenging and nurturing their new skills.
 We will use a range of targeted intervention programmes for those children that would benefit from a little extra support.
 We will promote opportunities for children to practice these skills at home through a range of ICT software.

-Our vision for our young pupils is that they enjoy, achieve and become lifelong readers.
-We aim to achieve this by providing pupils with many opportunities to read for pleasure, working in partnership with parents to support home/school reading, teaching discrete daily phonics session and delivering high quality guided reading sessions.
+Our vision for our pupils is that they enjoy, achieve and become lifelong readers.
+We aim to achieve this by providing pupils with many opportunities to read for pleasure, working in partnership with parents to support home/school reading, teaching discrete daily phonics sessions, and whole class reading sessions.

 Reading is a priority here at E-Act Blackley Academy and it is at the heart of everything we do!
-Reading is a core skill that allows children access to all areas of our Curriculum and is in fact an essential and rewarding life skill.
 Books are placed at the heart of every topic and reading is integral to everyday school life.
+We no longer teach guided reading, however whole class reading is taught at least twice each day, through our English lessons (fiction) and within our foundation subjects (nonfiction).

-For children who are developing their reading skills we have a range of reading schemes and books for them to use.
+For children who are developing their reading skills we use books bands to support the children’s reading at home.
 As children progress through different levels of reading and move towards becoming a free reader, we have a wide variety of classic and more modern texts available for them in each class for them to read and be enthused by.

 We are really lucky to have a wonderful library within our Academy where Mrs Wall, our librarian is on hand to assist the children with all their reading needs and questions.